-Macaulay Station is now available from ICOE Press and will soon be available from bookshops and online.
-A kindle version is on the way.
+Macaulay Station is now available from ICOE Press and and online.

 Macaulay Station is a lament and a celebration.
 Frank Munro has lost his close friend Charlie, dead just one year, his career is a mundane casualty of the technological revolution, his youth is a memory, another casualty of the tyranny of time.